 And so does SMOG — pollution from industry and vehicles that pumps the same particulates I’m so concerned about into the air all over the world.
 In fact, even household cleaners, paint, laminate flooring, and carpets can release toxins into the air, making our indoor air sometimes even more polluted than the air outside!

-So as spring arrives and summer starts up, make sure you open your windows and freshen up out that stale winter air.
-Vacuum well, clean the walls and the windows … do a deep spring cleaning to get rid of any residue left from the winter.
 And then, unless you are really confident you live in a place with clean outdoor air, consider getting an air filter.
 It’s well worth the cost of the electricity — for your dog’s health, and for yours.

 I’m tired of feeling discouraged about how many things in our environment can harm our dogs — and I hate to be afraid of the very air we breathe.
 But guilt and fear don’t help us or our dogs — so instead, I’m focusing on what DOES help, which is doing better, when we know better.

-With a heavy heart, but hopefully clean air, best wishes to you and your dog.
+Best wishes to you and your dog.

 Editor, The Dog Cancer Survival Guide